benjaminbours/Composite/README.md

-# Composite - 3D coop platformer on the web
+# Composite - 2.5D coop platformer on the web

+The development of this project is streamed on this [Twitch channel](https://www.twitch.tv/elboursico).
+Take a look and support me if you like it 🙏

+Last released of the project => http://composite-s.ddns.net/

 ## Development